 become a lot more expensive when following collision chains [JM98c].

-Chapter 3 will show, that there are a lot of different approaches to opti-

-mize the virtual memory system.
+Chapter 3 will show that there are a lot of different approaches to optimize the virtual memory system.
 This shows that there is little agreement

 on how the virtual memory system is best implemented [JM98c].
 However,